 - Encourage children to talk about their experiences, ideas, feelings and listen to them with attention and respect

-- Design the classroom environment to minimize the need for discipline.
-The environment allows children opportunities to work individually, together in small groups, or in larger groups.
+- Design the classroom environment so that it allows children opportunities to work individually, together in small groups, or in larger groups.